 We turn onto this narrow asphalt strip and get to the fenced area of the camping after a few minutes.
 The route of the Blue Trail turns left here, follows the fence for a while, finally turns right on the area of the camp.
 The narrow asphalt strip leads on the border of the grassy field, beside wooden bungalows until the building of Baradla Szálló (Hotel Baradla), which is the reception of the camping, too.
-The metal box of the Blue Trail stamp is equipped on the wall beside the door of the reception (Aggtelek, barlangpénztár).
+The metal box of the Blue Trail stamp is equipped on the wall beside the door of the reception.
 Behind the hotel appears the high limestone rock, the gate of dripstone cave opens exactly at the foot of the rock.
 We arrived to Aggtelek, to the most well-known World Heritage Site of Hungary!
 (Aggtelek, ticket office of the cave)

 The following rows are quotation from the Wikipedia: “The Baradla Domica cave system in Hungary is one of the longest researched, visited for centuries for its speleothems.
 As part of the Aggtelek Karst, the cave system extends more than 25.5 km (25,500 m) and includes the 5.3 km (3.3 mi) Domica cave.
 The cave has a natural entrance at Aggtelek, at the foot of a high white cliff that overlooks the edge of the village.
 It has an articulated, meandering main channel 7 km (4.3 mi) long, with a rock tunnel, on average, 10 m (33 ft) wide and 7 to 8 m (23 to 26 ft) high with a few giant caverns.
 The main branch has several short and long connecting side branches.
 A significant part of the cave has varied colors and shapes providing an unparalleled spectacle of decorative stalactites.
 Subterranean river waters run through the main branch at times of flood.
 Natural entrances to the cave have been open from ancient times, and there are traces of Neolithic occupation.